Devices and Digital Parents with Young Children

 1. Encourage Outdoor Play

 Outdoor play is more essential than ever for a child’s physical and mental development.
-Activities such as biking, playing in the park, or doing nature walks as a family can provide a healthy balance to screen time and the digital world.
-It also create you habits at a young age, away from the digital world.
+Activities such as biking, playing in the park, or doing nature walks as a family can provide a healthy balance between screen time and the digital world.
+It can also create healthy digital habits at a young age, away from the digital world.

 2. Foster Creative Play